Guide to Cutting Speeds and Feeds: Definition, Selection, Calculation and More | CNCLATHING

 2020.6.17

-Cutting speed, also called surface speed, is the relative velocity between the cutting tool and the surface of the workpiece is being cut.
+Cutting speed, also called surface speed, is the relative velocity between the cutting tool and the surface of the workpiece being cut.
 The feed rate is the relative velocity at which the cutter is advanced along the workpiece, or defined as the distance of tool travels during one spindle revolution.

-Cutting speed may also be defined as the rate at the part surface, that is, how fast the material moves past the cutting edge of the tool.
+Cutting speed may also be defined as the rate at which the part surface, that is, how fast the material moves past the cutting edge of the tool.
 For different operations, the definition of surface may vary.
 In drilling and milling, the surface is the outside diameter of the tool.
 In turning and boring, the surface can be defined on either side of the depth of cut (the starting surface or end surface).
 Cutting speeds are expressed in feet per minute (imperial) or meters per minute (metric).

 Calculator: Milling Speed and Feed Calculator